 Add virtual network.

-- Type of Network: Network type that this Virtual Network belongs to.
+Select Type of Networkdrop-down menu, select the network type that this Virtual Network object belongs to:

-- Global Network: Network to extend to other sites (like a L3 vrf)
+Global Network: Network to extend to other sites, like L3 virtual routing and forwarding (VRF).

 Save and Exit.